za-gene/klipper/docs/Config_Changes.md

 ## Changes

+20210823: The default adxl345 name is now "adxl345".
+The default CHIP parameter for the `ACCELEROMETER_MEASURE` and `ACCELEROMETER_QUERY` is now also "adxl345".

 20210823: The adxl345 ACCELEROMETER_MEASURE command no longer supports
 a RATE parameter.
 To alter the query rate, update the printer.cfg file and issue a RESTART command.